sllam/comingle/README.md

 * Added NFC sensing libraries.

-* Added Mafia party game prototype (Its ugly, but it works!).
+* Added Mafia party game prototype (It currently looks a little ugly, but it works! =P Stay tuned for updates!).

 * Source codes for CoMingle Android libraries added!